reeceward99/DataScienceDissertationCode/README.md

 # MSc Data Science Dissertation Code
-### Reece Ward - 261602
+### University of Sussex - Reece Ward - 261602
-### University of Sussex

-This repository contains the Jupyter Notebook which includes the code used to complete the project.
+This repository contains the Jupyter Notebook file which includes the code used to complete the project.